lwilk0/fmp/GPGCACHE.md

-# Managing GPG Passphrase Caching
+# Managing GPG Password Caching

-GPG (GNU Privacy Guard) caches your passphrase for a certain period by default.
+GPG (GNU Privacy Guard) caches your password for a certain period by default.
 This caching behavior can be configured to suit your security needs.
-This document explains how to manage GPG passphrase caching.
+This file explains how to manage GPG password caching.

 ---

 ## Default Behavior

-By default, GPG caches your passphrase for 10 minutes.
-This means you won't need to re-enter your passphrase for subsequent operations within this time frame.
+By default, GPG caches your password for 10 minutes.
+This means you won't need to re-enter your password for subsequent operations within this time frame.

 ---